Nikon P1000 vs Pentax K-70

 Both the P1000 and the K-70 are recent models that are part of the current product line-up.
 The K-70 replaced the earlier Pentax K-50, while the P1000 followed on from the Nikon P900.
-Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the P1000 and K-70 can be found, respectively, in the Nikon P1000 Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon P1000 or the Pentax K-70 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon Coolpix P1000: